riashad/riashad/README.md

 - 👋 Hi, I’m Riashad Noor (@riashad)
-- 👀 I’m interested in Web Design & Development and Crypto, BlockChain and NFT
+- 👀 I’m interested in Web Design & Development and Digital Marketing.
 - 🌱 I’m currently learning MERN Stack & previously I have experience working with php, wordpress, laravel
-- 📫 How to reach me hello@riashad.net
+- 📫 How to reach me hello@riashad.me

 <!---
 riashad/riashad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.